NRK Folkemusikk

-NRK Folkemusikk is NRK's tenth radio channel, and was the first in Norway to be broadcast exclusively via DAB and Internet.
-The channel broadcasts music only, without presenters.
+NRK Folkemusikk is NRK's tenth radio station, and was the first in Norway to be broadcast exclusively via DAB and on the Internet.
+The station started broadcasting as NRK Alltid Folkemusikk on 7 December 2004 but later simplified its name to the present NRK Folkemusikk.

+The station broadcasts music only, without presenters.
 The music consists of both new and old traditional Norwegian folk music in addition to some world music.
-The channel uses and includes recordings of folk music from the NRK archives, which contain over 50,000 recordings dating from 1934 until today, as well as other recordings.
-The channel started broadcasting as NRK Alltid Folkemusikk on 7 December 2004 but later simplified its name to the present NRK Folkemusikk.
+The station uses and includes recordings of folk music from the NRK archives, which contain over 50,000 recordings dating from 1934 until today, as well as other recordings.